 Healthcare Industry and WannaCry

-The recent WannaCry attacks are a stark reminder that cyber- attacks don’t always discriminate on its victims.
+The recent WannaCry attacks are a stark reminder that cyber- attacks don’t always discriminate its victims.
 The ransom amount ($300) is a sign that this attack targeted both citizens and businesses.
 Though expensive to the average citizen, the hidden cost of the attack is what really deserves notice.

 The NHS’ hospitals were severely affected by the attack.
 Though no official reports have been produced, this attack could have very well cost human lives.
 The disruption of medical services even by minutes can make the difference between life and death.
 Even in combat, hospital facilities and medical personnel are off-limits.
 Article 14 of the Geneva Convention strictly forbids the attack of medical facilities and personnel.

-It is rumoured that the technology behind the WannaCry attack came from a leaked cyber capability created by a nation state.
+It is rumored that the technology behind the WannaCry attack came from a leaked cyber capability created by a nation state.
 If proven true, this amounts to someone stealing a weapon from a military and using it against innocent citizens.
 This attack put lives at risk for financial gain.
 One could argue that this was a terrorist attack and possibly even a war crime.
 It will be interesting to see what legislation and/or international response will come (if any) about the attack.
 It would be a truly remarkable day if we can see a cyber-attack discussed/condemned before the United Nations Security Council.

 WannaCry and IoT